 Khawaja Ghulam Farid, on the other hand, commits to the traditional metaphysics of Islam by mainly accepting the doctrinal formulations of metaphysical and traditional truths as realized by a number of Sufis including Bayazid Bistami (d.260-874), Mansur Hallaj (858-922), Ibn Arabi (1165-1240) and his own spiritual master Khawaja Ghulam Fakhruddin (d.1288-1871).
 He pays homage to these saints in the following lines:

-Learn the Mansurian tradition and its realization; now shelve, 'Kanz', 'Kaduri' (books of jurisprudence)14
+Learn the Mansurian tradition and its realisation.
+Now, shelve 'Kanz' 'Kanduri' (books of jurisprudence).

-The antagonist mullahs seem to be hardened in their way; undoubtedly Ibn' Arabi and Mansur impart heart-knowledge16
+The clerics seem hardened adversaries.
+Undoubtedly, Ibn' Arabi and Mansur impart heart-knowledge.